sageserpent-open/americium/README.markdown

 The author uses IntelliJ's built-in Java formatter and the integration with Scalafmt.

 If you know of a better way of sharing reformatting settings / tooling, raise an issue.

+### The competition? ###

+In Scala, there is at least:

+1. Scalacheck
+2. ZioTest
+3. Hedgehog
+4. Scalaprops
+5. Nyaya

+In Java, there is at least:

+1. Jqwik
+2. JUnit-QuickCheck
+3. VavrTest